JuliaMolSim/AtomsCalculators.jl/docs/src/index.md

 struct MyOtherType
 end

-AtomsBase.@generate_complement function AtomsCalculators.forces!(f::AbstractVector, system, calculator::Main.MyOtherType; kwargs...)
+AtomsCalculators.@generate_complement function AtomsCalculators.forces!(f::AbstractVector, system, calculator::Main.MyOtherType; kwargs...)
     @assert length(f) == length(system)
     # we can ignore kwargs... or use them to tune the calculation
     # or give extra information like pairlist